 If at any time their contact information changes, they should call back to get it updated.
 Learn more on the Homeless Resource Council of the Sierras webpage.
 View information on Placer County’s 2018 homeless point-in-time count.

 Other Resources & Referrals

 If you need assistance learning about housing resources in Placer County or want to learn about what services are available in Placer County and its community, come to the Getting Started Group.
-This group takes place every Tuesday from 10 to 11 a.m. at the Adult System of Care in Auburn, Dewitt Center, inside the Welcome Center.
+This group takes place every Tuesday from 10 to 11 a.m. at the Adult System of Care in Auburn, Dewitt Center, inside the Dewitt Wellness Center.
 For more information please call 530-889-7257.

 If you are in Roseville, the Getting Started Group takes place every Wednesday from 10 to 11 a.m. inside the Cirby Wellness Center.
 For more information please call 916-787-8995.

 Transitional HousingPhone: 530-889-7263For additional information on program qualifications, program fees, and availability, please call.

 8:00 a.m. to 5:00 p.m.

 Excluding county holidays.